-Shipping details greatly influence buying decisions and thus it would be right to include shipping details in your FAQ section.
+Shipping details greatly influence buying decisions and thus it would be right to include shipping details in your FAQ p.
 It may certainly not be possible to include your entire shipping policy but brief informative segments could be of great help to shoppers.

 Notebook Therapy provides an excellent example of this style of placement.
 The store not only provides concise answers to shipping queries but also offers helpful charts with shipping details.

 Placing shipping details on each product page may seem cumbersome but visitors to your site may find it very convenient.
-It would make it simple for them to assess the shipping options of the products they choose without having to redirect to a different section.
+It would make it simple for them to assess the shipping options of the products they choose without having to redirect to a different p.

 Nevertheless, with this approach too, you would only include key shipping details.
 You could also add a link to the complete shipping policy document at the end of the highlights for customers that may want to learn more.

 Bluecrate, a leading Shopify gifting shop, executes this strategy in an exemplary way by providing shipping details for each gift item.
 It also offers a redirect option for further shipping policy details.